sousagroup/sousagroup.github.io/README.md

 # Oralbiome's Website

-Welcome to the repository for Oralbiome's official website!
+Welcome to the repository for Dr Vanessa Sousa's official website!

+ABOUT US
+We are a lab based at KCL in London looking to understand the links between oral health and systemic diseases.
+By integrating advanced multi-omics analyses and principles of systems biology, we aim to uncover the deeper, interconnected mechanisms that tie dental well-being to the broader landscape of human health.

 ## 🌐 Visit Us